sumanjs/suman/README.md

 ### Important aside - How is Suman better than AVA?

-Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe statements for more control and preventing the sharing of scope.
+Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe statements for more control and preventing the sharing of scope within tests.
 AVA basically conned Tape and added concurrency.
 Suman conned Mocha, added concurrency and dependency injection and less confusing contexts for hooks.
-Suman has more powerful facilities for asynchronous testing due to Mocha/Chai-style hooks and nested describes.
+Suman has more powerful facilities for asynchronous testing due to Mocha/Jasmine-style hooks and nested describes.
 Dependency injection ability also makes Suman extremely convenient to use, compared to AVA.